The Ultimate Guide To Automatic Pool Cleaners 2020

 Most in-ground robotic pool cleaners provide almost 100% coverage, cleaning the floor, walls, and waterline.

-Above ground cleaners usually scrub and vacuum the floor.
+Above ground cleaners usually scrub and vacuum the floor only and are gentler on the pool’s surface.

 Some pool robots clean in a random pattern while others have scanning software to map the pool’s size and layout and calculate the best pattern.

 Robotic pool cleaners are the most advanced automatic pool cleaners.
-They are also the most expensive, though some models cost about the same as a pressure side pool cleaner.
+They are also the most expensive, although today some models cost about the same as a high-end pressure side pool cleaner.

-Prices range between $400 and $1,500.
-Above ground robotic pool cleaners are generally cheaper; they rarely cost more than $600.
+Prices generally range between $400 and $1,500.
+Above ground robotic pool cleaners are generally cheaper; rarely costing more than $600.

-Robotic pool cleaners for large in-ground pools start at around $700.
+Robotic pool cleaners for large in-ground pools start at around $700 and can reach nearly $2,000 with options.

 How to Install a Robotic Pool Cleaner

-There are two main components to a robotic pool cleaner: the cleaner itself that goes underwater and the power unit that stays on dry land.
+There are two main components to a robotic pool cleaner: the robotic cleaning unit that goes underwater and the power unit that stays on dry land.

-Position the unit close to a GFCI outlet.
-This is an outlet that prevents shock.
+The power unit should be located close to a GFCI outlet.
+This is a type of power outlet that includes a circuit breaker to prevent accidental shock.

-Make sure the power unit is shielded from direct sunlight and rain.
+Make sure the power unit is shielded from direct sunlight and rain, too.
 If you have a caddy, place the power unit on it.

 - Assemble the robotic cleaner.
 You may need to insert the filter basket/bag and a few other components.